A Wealth of Mobile Solutions Helps Cabrillo Credit Union Prepare for the Unexpected

 Integrity has always been a core value of the credit union; in recent years Cabrillo has twice received the Award of Merit from the San Diego Better Business Bureau for its ethical business practices.
 The credit union makes a point of being involved in the communities it serves, sponsoring and participating in numerous events to raise money for and increase awareness of worthy causes.

-Its insightful and experienced leaders set a steady course that has helped the credit union avoid the pitfalls that have endangered other financial institutions.
-At the same time, Cabrillo has always been progressive in introducing technology to improve members’ lives.
-Since the 1980s Cabrillo has given members access to bill payment services and since the mid-90s it has enabled them to manage their finances online.
+Its insightful and experienced leaders set a steady course that has helped Cabrillo avoid the pitfalls that have endangered other financial institutions.
+At the same time, it has always been progressive in introducing technology to improve members’ lives.
+Since the 1980s, Cabrillo has given members access to bill payment services and since the mid-90s it has enabled them to manage their finances online.
 Within the past year, Cabrillo upgraded its core processor in anticipation of members’ growing reliance on Internet banking services and launched mobile banking to give members highly secure remote access to their accounts.

 Staying Connected During Emergencies